lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 .. _rst-doc-link:

-Internal Links to other Pages
+Internal links to other pages
 -----------------------------

 To link to another page in the stack docs, use the ``doc`` role with the **relative path** to the target ``.rst`` document.